-Wire DEM Machine working process is undeniably fast - hundreds of thousands of sparks per second - but the wire never touches the workpiece.
+Wire EDM machine working process is undeniably fast - hundreds of thousands of sparks per second - but the wire never touches the workpiece.
 Spark erosion occurs along the entire length of the wire adjacent to the workpiece, resulting in a part with a perfect surface finish and no burr, no matter how large or small the cut is.

-The ability to work with hard materials means Wire EDM Machine can bring these materials to tight tolerances when needed.
-Since Wire EDM Machine can handle a high level of complexity, this process can be used to create very small, intricate parts.
+The ability to work with hard materials means a wire EDM machine can bring these materials to tight tolerances when needed.
+Since they can handle a high level of complexity, this process can be used to create very small, intricate parts.
 Since there is no direct contact between the tool and the part being currently shaped, it is easier to achieve a smooth surface finish that is precise and free of burrs.

-Most importantly, in some cases, parts produced with Wire EDM Machine are ready for use as soon as the EDM process is complete.
+Most importantly, in some cases, parts produced with EDM machines are ready for use as soon as the EDM process is complete.
 Wire EDM Machines can machine hard materials and alloys of increasing thickness without compromising the surface finish of the end product.

-As a non-contact machining process, Wire EDM Machines can achieve high-quality finishes, thus reducing the need for post-treatment and surface treatments that are often required in other manufacturing processes.
-Since EDM is a CNC machining process and uses automated software to program functions, the process ensures accurate, predictable and repeatable results during each production run.
+As a non-contact machining process, EDM machines can achieve high-quality finishes, thus reducing the need for post-treatment and surface treatments that are often required in other manufacturing processes.
+Since EDM is a CNC machining process and uses automated software to program functions, the process ensures accurate, predictable, and repeatable results during each production run.

-Wire EDM Machine can handle small production runs requiring tight tolerances, too.
-As it is often the case in the aerospace and medical industries.
-Wire EDM Machine is more cost-effective and time-saving than other available process choices.
+Wire EDM Machine can handle small production runs requiring tight tolerances, and therefore it is often the case in the aerospace and medical industries.
+It is more cost-effective and time-saving than other available process choices.